 Guests will be entertained by a fashion show featuring garments from the M.G.
-Ballard Designs' Essential Elements Collections, as well as garments and accessories from other participating designers.
+Ballard Designs' Essential Elements Collections, as well as garments and accessories from other participating fashion and accessory designers.
 Models will be "Moore Fabulous" in makeup provided by Vera Moore Cosmetics and flawlessly applied by local makeup artists.

 Following the fashion show and ceremony, there will be time for guests to network with each other while enjoying music provided by a local D.J.
 Guests will also have opportunities to order from the Essential Elements Collection with personal fittings, and opportunities to see and try makeup from Vera Moore Cosmetics.